Jakdele/Warsztat6/Readme.md

-It's a working tweeter like project.
+It's a working tweeter-lite clone.

 Basic functionality has been implemented.
 You can register new users and log in as an existing user, while all necessary fields are validated.